compusciencing/compusciencing.github.io/_posts/2023-05-24-windows-setup.md

 ---

-Here's how we set up a Windows PC to use with various applications!
+Here's how we set up a Windows PC to use with Unreal Engine 5 and a proper shell to use when connecting to the Pomona HPCs.

 # AppInstaller and WinGet